kayleiburke/sample-meetup/README.md

    <img width="1309" alt="Screen Shot 2023-04-23 at 12 04 21 AM" src="https://user-images.githubusercontent.com/4614468/233821035-f6c1dff2-567f-40a4-b63a-c1b811043326.png">

 ### Bulk Adding a new Group
 Groups can be bulk-added to the site via csv file.
 The csv must have 4 columns: First Name, Last Name, Group Name, and Role.
 These columns can be re-named as desired, but corresponding data must be in this order.
 A header row is currently required, but this requirement may be removed in future releases as the column names currently just serve as placeholders with no other purpose.
+New or existing users and groups can be specified in this file.
+Any new users that are created will have a default password of `Test123` set for them, along with an auto-generated email address.

 #### Example csv contents:
 ```